The Fair Hearing Process

 Is There Any Downside to Requesting a Fair Hearing and Continued Aid?

 If you are receiving “aid to continue” and you lose your fair hearing, you may have to pay back the benefits that you received while waiting for your fair hearing decision.
+This would be called an overpayment.
 If you receive benefits in the future, the DSS office may “recoup,” or keep, up to ten percent (10%) of your monthly benefit amount to repay what you owe.

 If this happens to you, and it is causing you hardship, you can ask the DSS office to keep less of your monthly benefits.
 Please note that the DSS office cannot recoup less than five percent (5%) of monthly benefits related to an overpayment.